exercism/ruby/hello-world/GETTING_STARTED.md

 ## Step 2

 Run the test again.
 It will give you a new error.
+On Windows, it would complain about:

+    syntax error, unexpected end-of-input, expecting '('

+This is because the file is empty and does not contain the expected code.
+The solution is the same as in OS X and Linux, below:

+On OS X and Linux, the error would be something like:

     # Running: